 Once the architecture had been designed, automation was created to deploy all components on AWS.
-The team used Packer, an open source tool that creates identical machine images for multiple platforms from a single-source configuration.
-In addition, they used Jenkins, a Continuous Integration (CI) server that builds applications code and deploys it into an Elastic Beanstalk environment.
-For non-Beanstalk services, Jenkins integrates with Packer to create an Amazon Machine Image (AMI), then uses it to update autoscaling groups.
+The team used Packer, an open-source tool that creates identical machine images for multiple platforms from a single-source configuration.
+In addition, they used Jenkins, a Continuous Integration (CI) server that builds application code and deploys it into an Elastic Beanstalk environment.
+For non-Beanstalk services, Jenkins integrates with Packer to create an Amazon Machine Image (AMI), then uses it to update auto-scaling groups.

 These microservices use MongoDB Replica Set and Amazon Elastic File Service (EFS) as data sources.
 MongoDB is a scalable, flexible document database that provides querying and indexing.
 It stores data in flexible, JSON-like documents.
 Amazon EFS provides easy-to-use, scalable file storage for creating and configuring file systems quickly and easily.

 Amazon EFS is used with Amazon Elastic Compute Cloud (EC2) instances in the AWS Cloud.
 Each EC2 instance is joined to a Simple AD domain, which provides centralized SFTP user management for remote access.
 Simple AD is deployed in a Shared/Sec Virtual Private Cloud (VPC) in the Master Account.